epochtalk/epochtalk_server/CONTRIBUTIONS.md

 populate the model with.
 Initially, the User model is empty and dialyzer checks all code paths, so it's running the changeset function and there's an empty user

-if type doesn't handle empty, then it will error.
+If type doesn't handle empty, then it will error.

 Use `| term()` for associations, database relationship in ecto.